-As more technology emerges, the Franklin Local School District has been adept with keeping up with the constant changes to avoid creating a digital divide.
+As more technology emerges, the Franklin Local School District has been adept at keeping up with the constant changes to avoid creating a digital divide.
 Rather than just being able to provide simple internet access, Franklin Local can exceedingly provide enough bandwidth and wireless connectivity to support 21st Century Learning.

 To further support next-generation learning, teachers are provided with up-to-date modern professional development.
-This professional development has enabled teachers to successfully implement digital curriculum, online based learning, blended learning, digital assessments, and increased student-teacher collaboration.
+This professional development has enabled teachers to successfully implement digital curriculum, online-based learning, blended learning, digital assessments, and increased student-teacher collaboration.

 Ensuring Safe Technology

 Technology is continuing to change society and the educational system.
 As more technology is introduced as a standard in the classroom, ensuring the safe use of technology has become a priority.
-To ensure our student’s safety online, the Franklin Local School District has integrated a new district-wide web filter that enables real time detection which alerts administrators of cyberbullying and declarations of self-harm at home or at school.
+To ensure our student’s safety online, the Franklin Local School District has integrated a new district-wide web filter that enables real-time detection which alerts administrators of cyberbullying and declarations of self-harm at home or school.
 The web filter also monitors search history, browsing history, and YouTube to prevent inappropriate material.